spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-email2matrix.md

 In order for the sender user created above to be able to send messages to the room, we'll need to obtain an access token for it.
 Refer to the documentation on [how to obtain an access token](obtaining-access-tokens.md).

-## Configuration
+## Adjusting the playbook configuration

-After doing the preparation steps above, adjust your `inventory/host_vars/matrix.DOMAIN/vars.yml` configuration like this:
+After doing the preparation steps above, add the following configuration to your `inventory/host_vars/matrix.DOMAIN/vars.yml` file (adapt to your needs):

 ```yaml
 matrix_email2matrix_enabled: true